ViperImaging/PublicGuides/quick_start_guide/README.md

 3. Click *Install* after agreeing to the *Terms and Conditions*.
 ![Example image: accept terms, click okay](./img/fig-3_click_install.jpg)

-4. Once the installation is complete you will be notified of a successful install and may now run ViperVision
+4. Once the installation is complete you will be notified of a successful install and may now run ViperVision.
 ![Example image: success](./img/fig-4_install_complete.jpg)

-# Licensing

 ## Online Registration
 1. Note: online registration requires a network internet connection to properly work.